fbpx

 fish swimming illustration

 There’s a reason your dentist has an aquarium in the waiting room.
-According to a 2015 study by British researchers, participants who watched an aquarium display had noticeable drops in blood pressure and heart rate.
+According to a 2019 study by British researchers, participants who watched an aquarium display had noticeable drops in blood pressure and heart rate.
 The unthreatening natural setting and the biophilia effect of seeing living things thriving were found to be restorative and calming.
-For the next best thing to being there, the National Aquarium in Baltimore offers three live streams of fish and jellyfish, and Explore, a philanthropic live nature-cam network, offers live coverage of manatees in Florida and gorillas in the Democratic Republic of the Congo and nearly 40 peaceful streams of birds around the world.
+For the next best thing to being there, the National Aquarium in Baltimore offers three live streams of fish and jellyfish.
+Explore, a philanthropic live nature-cam network, also offers live coverage of manatees in Florida and gorillas in the Democratic Republic of the Congo and nearly 40 peaceful streams of birds around the world.

 bowl of oatmeal illustration

-3. Eat a warm bowl of oatmeal
+3. Eat a Warm Bowl of Oatmeal

-Oatmeal made from whole or steel-cut oats is full of brain-modulating compounds, like GABA (gamma-aminobutyric acid), which is “a relaxing neurotransmitter,” says Kathie Swift, integrative clinical dietitian and education director at the Center for Mind-Body Medicine in Washington, D.C.
+Oatmeal made from whole or steel-cut oats is full of brain-modulating compounds, like GABA (gamma-aminobutyric acid), which is “a relaxing neurotransmitter,” says Kathie Swift, integrative clinical dietitian and former education director at the Center for Mind-Body Medicine in Washington, D.C.
 Swift says the body considers warm food like cooked oats soothing.
 She suggests topping oats with walnuts (containing serotonin and the hormone melatonin) and bananas (full of the pleasure chemical dopamine) for a truly peaceful bowl.

-4. Try “beditation”
+4. Try “Beditation”

 “Anxiety, Stress, and Sleep are the three most clicked-on buttons in any meditation app,” says Suze Yalof Schwartz, founder of Unplug Meditation studios in Los Angeles and creator of the Unplug app.
-With the press of a button, you can access one of 700 guided-meditation videos by the studios’ teachers (like the app’s popular 10-minute “When You’re Overwhelmed” practice) and transform your state of mind—literally: Research has found that mindfulness meditation can significantly reduce anxiety and stress and can even change the brain’s physical structure over time by shrinking the amygdala, the set of neurons responsible for fight-or-flight feelings.
+With the press of a button, you can access one of 700 guided-meditation videos by the studios’ teachers (like the app’s popular 10-minute “When You’re Overwhelmed” practice) and transform your state of mind—literally.
+Research has found that mindfulness meditation can significantly reduce anxiety and stress and can even change the brain’s physical structure over time by shrinking the amygdala, the set of neurons responsible for fight-or-flight feelings.
 There are other great meditation apps available, so find one that works for you.
 Then make it a daily habit, suggests Schwartz.
 Before you even get out of bed in the morning, she says, “beditate.”

 reading book illustration

-5. Read a book
+5. Read a Book

 Everyone says that a good book can transport you.
 Now we know it’s true, thanks to a 2013 study by Emory University, in Atlanta, that found reading novels connects to hubs of the brain associated with perspective taking, causing neural changes associated with physical sensation and movement as if you’ve been, yep, transported into the story.
 Try “bibliotherapy” for yourself by reading a sweeping tale and let the perspective of someone relaxing do the same for you.